-- 5. Select additional tables if you want to add data from them. - 6.
+- 6. Select additional tables if you want to add data from them. - 7.
 When you are done with your data selection, click Add data to continue with data profiling, and to see recommendations for table relationships.

-If you want to load the data directly into your app, click beside Add data and then disable data profiling.
+If you want to load the data directly into your app, click \\\ beside Add data and then disable data profiling.
+This will load the selected data as it is, bypassing the data profiling step, and data profiling.
 This will load the selected data as it is, bypassing the data profiling step, and you can start creating visualizations.
 Tables will be linked using natural associations, that is, by commonly-named fields.